Software engineering project kickoff

 Spiking the backlog

-This initial product backlog must include a 'spike' for investigating which technologies to use for the project.
+This initial product backlog must include 'spikes' for investigating which technologies to use for the project as well as setting up each team member's local development environment.

-- This spike is highest priority and will be completed as soon as possible during Sprint 0
+- These spikes are highest priority and must be completed as soon as possible during Sprint 0

 - Spikes must be given the 'spike' label and the 'Sprint 0' milestone in GitHub's issue tracker